-Anyone scheduling or planning an event involving external guests should explore alternative ways to facilitate, as external events will be limited in the fall 2020 semester.
+Anyone scheduling or planning an event involving external guests should explore alternative ways to facilitate, as external events will be limited in the 2020-2021 academic year.
 Campus buildings and spaces, when not in use for academic classes or approved events, will be secured to prevent unauthorized use of space.
 The University may reschedule or cancel any planned event for health or safety precautions.

 Groups and gatherings increase the risk of contracting COVID-19.
-All meetings should be held online, where possible.
+All meetings should be held online, where possible; where not possible, attendees must follow the social distancing and other health and safety guidelines contained in this document.
 Campus communications should focus on modes of email, phone calls, texting, or Zoom online collaboration rather than face-to-face expectations.